pao214/mode32/README.md

 2. Fields in structures can only have single indirections or need to be a primitive type.
 More indirections or non-primitive types are not supported as fields but can be implemented using another structure.

-3. There is no inbuilt support for an array of objects.
-An array of references must be malloced which inturn point to allocated objects.

 ## Switch Timing

 To make a fair evaluation, we compare execution in 32 bit mode of the program with 64 bit mode of the same program.
 So, although the memory footprint of the program is below 4GB, we make a switch after recording execution time of 32 bit program and then record execution time of the 64 bit version.